MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/create-a-phone-system-call-queue.md

 **Call Timeout: maximum wait time** You can also decide how much time a call can be on hold in the queue before it times out and needs to be redirected or disconnected.
 Where it will be redirected is based on how you set the **When a call times out** setting.
 You can set a time from 0 to 45 minutes.

 The timeout value can be set in seconds, at 15-second intervals.
 This allows you to manipulate the call flow with finer granularity.
-For example, you could specify that any calls that are not answered by an agent within 30 seconds go to a Directory Search Auto Attendant.
+For example, you could specify that any calls that are not answered by an agent within 30 seconds go to a Directory Search auto attendant.

 ![Number 4](../images/sfbcallout4.png)